 Arthritis impacts many seniors each year due to decreased bone health, inactivity, and aging.
-The good news is there are several lifestyle changes older adults can make to alleviate the symptoms associated with this disease.
-Here are some tips seniors can use to manage arthritis.
+The good news is there are several lifestyle changes older adults can make to alleviate the symptoms associated with this disease. .
+Professionals of home care, Edmonton families trust, share some tips seniors can use to manage arthritis.

 1. Get Exposure to the Sun